A NSW Government website

 Tracking the wild horse population

-The National Parks and Wildlife Service uses scientific surveys to reliably estimate Kosciuszko National Park’s wild horse population.
+The NSW National Parks and Wildlife Service uses regular scientific surveys to estimate Kosciuszko National Park's wild horse population.
+The surveys are conducted in accordance with international best practice.

 Kosciuszko National Park is 3 times larger than the Australian Capital Territory and the same size as the island of Bali.
 Determining the wild horse population by counting every animal is impossible in such large, rugged and remote terrain.